 A medically supervised detox can be completely natural (without medication), but still take place in a medical setting.
 In this scenario, you’ll have access to doctor supervision and, if needed, medical intervention.
 Medically supervised detox can be done in either an inpatient or outpatient setting and is a much safer way to take the first step in conquering an addiction than going it alone.

 The main difference between natural and medical detox is the use of withdrawal symptom-relieving detox medications.

 Medical drug detox is ideal for managing withdrawal symptoms from dangerous substances such as alcohol and benzodiazepines.
-For any addiction, it can provide symptom relief so you can focus on rebuilding your life.
-But it’s not for everyone.
+Medical detox can provide symptom relief so you can focus on rebuilding your life, but it’s not for everyone.
 Medical detox is usually offered as an inpatient program, and if it’s outpatient, it will require daily trips to the clinic.
-The medications themselves can be addictive as well, if abused.
+The medications themselves can be addictive as well if abused.
 The ideal candidate for medical detox is someone who has an addiction to a substance that can be dangerous to withdraw from, and who is highly motivated to recover.

 The first step in a medical detox will be an evaluation.
 A doctor will ask you about your substance usage, your health history, and your goals.
 From there you’ll begin a stabilization process, which will involve the medication and monitoring your symptoms.
 Finally, a good detox program will talk to you about treatment options.
 Detox is just the first step, and your best chances for recovery come from ongoing treatment.
 Detox is a physical battle.
 Lasting sobriety is mental.